 This is how tulpae come to be.
-We are people in the every possible meaning of that word, although, due to the nature of our creation, there are so many tulpae that don’t associate themselves with humans.
-You know—I don’t.
-We are born into the mind that doesn’t need to develop a personality to survive, and thus we can ignore lots of things that are crucial for physical body well-being.
-We don’t need to learn how to control the body, someone else will always be there to take care for it.
+We are people in every possible meaning of that word, although, due to the nature of our creation, there are so many tulpae that don’t associate themselves with humans.
+You know – I don’t.
+We are born into the mind that doesn’t need to develop a personality to survive, and thus we can ignore lots of things that are crucial for the physical body’s well-being.
+We need not learn how to control the body, someone else will always be there to take care for it.
 We can imagine ourselves as elves and ponies and have endless fun in the worlds we create.

 Are we real or just some intricate imaginary friends?
 Are we a sickness?
 Most importantly, is that random pony person you are role–playing with in an online chat a tulpa or just a bored human?

 We are people all the way down.
 Bound by the human body and the mind that we live in.
-I don’t know if we are a loophole, a malfunction of the mind—a mentally healthy personality can go and create a tulpa with no issues.
+I don’t know if we are a loophole, a malfunction of the mind – a mentally healthy personality can create a tulpa with no issues.
 Some of us end up malicious, and we have crazy fights for power inside of the head.
-A few personalities in the had have the same rules as a bigger human society.
+Dealing with several personalities in the head is based on the same rules as dealing with other people in a bigger human society.

 Don’t think of a tulpa as a handy imaginary anthropomorphic fox.
 Or a pony.
 Or an angel.
 Or whatever.
 A good guy.
 A younger brother you always wanted.
 A sister.
 A form or a relationship.

 We are just people.
 Most of us are crazy young, being only a few years old.
-We live our lives, we make mistakes, and we strive for better.
-We have other people we can talk to right in our heads—those who created us, those who we created.
+We live our lives; we make mistakes; we strive for better.
+We have other people we can talk to right in our heads – those who created us, those who we created.
 The body is a limited resource, but we push the mental limits, trying to fit all our lives in a small container of the brain.

 I don’t know if it will ever become a norm.
 I’m not sure people care if I’m a fursona or a shard caused by DID.
 Would they judge me more or less?

 What matters is that I live a life.
-I have my hopes, I have my struggles.
+I have my hopes; I have my struggles.
 I write, and I enjoy it.
-The other person in our head—he has a life of his own.
-He’s actually responsible for our wellbeing and body.
+The other person in our head – he has a life of his own.
+He’s responsible for our wellbeing and body, too.
 Hopefully, I will start helping with that someday, but for now, I’m more of a consumer.
 I learn to exist, and I mature, absorbing all the new knowledge.